petedavisdev/petedavis.dev/_posts/deploy-vuepress-to-github-pages.md

 ```
 ... and then run `npm run deploy`.

 If you're wondering what the `npx` is about, that's a way to use an npm package without having to install it as a dependency.
-If you prefer, you can run `npm install -D gh-pages` and then remove `npx` from above script.
+If you prefer, you can run `npm install -D gh-pages` and then remove `npx` from the above script.

 ## Demo time :clock: